tenet-ac-za/safire.ac.za-website/content/technical/resources/simplesamlphp-theme-generator.md

 title: Theme generator for SimpleSAMLphp
 ---

+> This theme generator was developed for SimpleSAMLphp 1.18.x and is no longer maintained.
+{.message-box .info}

+> This should still work with SimpleSAMLphp 1.19.x, but may need a few tweeks.
+{.message-box .warning}

+> This will **not** work for SimpleSAMLphp 2.0.x as the theming mechanism [changes completely](https://simplesamlphp.org/docs/stable/simplesamlphp-upgrade-notes-2.0.html).
+{.message-box .error}

 A number of people seem to find [SimpleSAMLphp's theming system](https://simplesamlphp.org/docs/stable/simplesamlphp-theming) intimidating.
 To aid with this, we've written a simple [theme generator](/wp-content/uploads/2018/08/ssp-theme-generator.sh) for SimpleSAMLphp.